RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 There is also a very important checkbox, _Ignore task error_.
 The tasks from the _composite task_ are executed in the order they appear in the settings dialog.
-Executing a task from a _composite task_ might produce an error that will block next tasks from proceeding.
-The _Ignore task error_ checkbox can be used to bypass this behaviour.
+Executing a task from a _composite task_ might produce an error that will block the next tasks from proceeding.
+The _Ignore task error_ checkbox can be used to bypass this behavior.